arsamsarabi/arsamsarabi/README.md

 # Hi there 👋🏼

-I am Arsam 🧑🏻‍💻 from Oxford, UK 🇬🇧
+I am Arsam 🧑🏻‍💻 from Oxford, UK 🇬🇧 <br />
 I am a software engineer, product maker and a lifelong learner.
 I build new products from scratch and make ideas happen!

 - 💼 I'm excited to be staring my new role as a **Senior Software Engineer** at [**Moo**](https://moo.com/uk)
 - 🚧 I’m currently rebuilding [**my personal website**][a-website] using **NextJs** and **Tailwind CSS**
 - 🌱 I’m learning **Rust** and brushing up on my **VueJs**
 - ⭐️ Some of my goals for **2021** are:
-  - ☑️ to contribute to more Open Source projects
+  - ☑️ Contribute to more Open Source projects
-  - ☑️ to start writting a technical blog
+  - ☑️ Start writting a technical blog
+  - ☑️ Learn to code in Rust
+  - ☑️ Learn to code in Go

 <br />
 <br />